dotnet/runtimelab/src/docs/binding-functions.md

 ## Idiomatic Differences
 Functions in swift start with a lowercase letter.
 We should auto-capitalize the first letter of a function name.
-Since property getters and setters map naturally.
+Since property getters and setters are implemented as functions they map naturally onto C# properties.
+One difference, which is inconsequential except in projecting C# into Swift is that C# allows set-only properties whereas in Swift if a property has a setter it must have a getter.

 ## Accessibility Differences
 For the most part, we should strive to address the language parity issues in ways that feel "right" in C# or at least "least bad".
 For example, this were definied in Swift: